dieterich-lab/rp-bp/docs/usage-instructions.md

 This section describes the steps necessary to prepare a reference genome and matching annotation for use in the Rp-Bp and Rp-chi pipelines.
 The process must only be run once for each reference genome and set of annotations.

-The entire index creation process can be run automatically using the `prepare-genome` scripts.
+The entire index creation process can be run automatically using the `prepare-rpbp-genome` script.
 It reads most of the required paths from a [YAML](http://www.yaml.org/start.html) configuration file.
 Additionally, it automatically creates some of the output paths.

 The script accepts a `--overwrite` flag.
 Unless this is given, then steps for which the output file already exists will be skipped.